King Kong (1976 film): Writing

-After moving his production company to Beverly Hills, De Laurentiis first met with screenwriter Lorenzo Semple, Jr., who at the time was writing Three Days of the Condor.
-Impressed with his work on the film, De Laurentiis contacted Semple about writing King Kong, to which Semple immediately signed on.
-During their collaboration on the project, De Laurentiis already had two ideas in mind—that the film would set in present-day and the climax would set on top of the newly constructed World Trade Center.
+After moving his production company to Beverly Hills, De Laurentiis first met with screenwriter Lorenzo Semple Jr., who at the time was writing Three Days of the Condor.
+Impressed with his work on the film, De Laurentiis contacted Semple about writing King Kong, and Semple immediately signed on.
+During their collaboration on the project, De Laurentiis already had two ideas in mind: that the film would be set in the present-day, and the climax would be set on top of the newly constructed World Trade Center.

-Because of the risen sophistication in audiences' tastes since the original film, Semple sought to maintain a realistic tone, but infuse the script with a sly, ironic sense of humor that the audiences could laugh at.
+Because he felt audiences had grown more sophisticated since the original film, Semple sought to maintain a realistic tone, but infuse the script with a sly, ironic sense of humor that the audiences could laugh at.
 Having settled on the mood, Semple retained the basic plotline and set pieces from the original film, but updated and reworked other elements of the story.
-Inspired by the then-ongoing energy crisis and a suggestion from his friend Jerry Brick, Semple changed the expedition to being mounted by Petrox Corporation, a giant petroleum conglomerate which suspected that Kong's island has unrefined oil reserves.
-In its original story outline, Petrox would discover Kong's island from a map hidden in the secret archives at the Vatican Library.
+Inspired by the then-ongoing energy crisis and a suggestion from his friend Jerry Brick, Semple had the expedition mounted not by a filmmaker but by the Petrox Corporation, a giant petroleum conglomerate which suspects that Kong's island has unrefined oil reserves.
+In his original story outline, Petrox would discover Kong's island from a map hidden in the secret archives at the Vatican Library.

-In a notable departure from the original film, Semple dropped the dinosaurs that are present with Kong on the island.
-The reasons for the dropped subplot was due to the increased attention on Kong and Dwan's love story and financial reasons as De Laurentiis did not want to use stop-motion animation in the film.
+In a notable departure from the original film, Semple dropped the dinosaurs that are present with Kong on the island in order to devote increased attention to Kong and Dwan's love story, and to keep costs low: De Laurentiis did not want to use stop-motion animation in the film.
 Nevertheless, a giant boa constrictor was incorporated into the film.

 A fast writer, Semple completed a forty-page outline within a few days and delivered it in August 1975.
 While De Laurentiis was pleased with Semple's outline, he expressed displeasure with the Vatican Library subplot, which was immediately dropped.
-It would later be replaced with Petrox discovering the island through obtained classified photos taken by a United States spy satellite.
+It would later be replaced with Petrox discovering the island from classified photos taken by a United States spy satellite.
 Within a month, the 140-page first draft incorporated the character of Dwan (who according to the script was originally named Dawn until she switched the two middle letters to make it more memorable), the updated rendition of Ann Darrow from the 1933 film.
 For its second draft, the script was reduced to 110 pages.
 The final draft was completed by December 1975.

 Casting

 Meryl Streep has said that she was considered for the role of Dwan, but was deemed too unattractive by producer Dino De Laurentiis.
 Dwan was also proposed to Barbra Streisand but she turned it down.
-The role eventually went to Jessica Lange, then a New York fashion model with no prior acting experience.
+The role eventually went to the unknown Jessica Lange, then a New York fashion model with no prior acting experience.